Augmented/Virtual Reality and Human-Machine Interfaces

 Assistant Professor, Department of Electrical, Computer and Systems Engineering

-Develops video games and virtual environments to improve human health after neurological injury
+Develops virtual environments and neural interfaces to improve human health after neurological injury

 Profile Photo